 Following this, you will be provided with a copy of the NDA and the Test specification.

-You do not need to become an SMDA member in order to get your devices tested to obtain SMDA assurance.
-However there are certain benefits that are available to members of the scheme, that are not available to non-members, such as membership of the SMDA Working Group, access to all scheme documentation, and reductions on testing.
+You do not need to become a SEC Party in order to get your devices tested to obtain SMDA assurance.
+However there are certain benefits that are available to Parties, that are not available to non-SEC Parties, such as membership of the SMDA Management Panel Sub-Group, access to all scheme documentation, and reductions on testing.

 Prior to the commencement of testing of smart meter devices, test houses will be able to take bookings.
 Test house contact details will be available on this website in the How to Get Assured section.
-If you would like to be notified when you can start to book in devices to be tested, please email firstname.lastname@example.org and request to be added to our mailing list for news updates.
+If you would like to be notified of Scheme updates including testing changes, please email email@example.com and request to be added to our mailing list for news updates.

 The SMDA Scheme Operator is currently open to device submissions.
 The Test House will be responsible for carrying out testing on the smart meter devices in accordance with the test specifications and processes developed by the Scheme.